-The County has one of the most successful revolving loan funds in Ohio, with over \$4 million loaned to local companies since 1984, yielding 1,000 new jobs and thousands of other jobs retained.
+Trumbull County has had one of the most successful Revolving Loan Funds in Ohio, with over \$4 million loaned to local companies since 1984, yielding 1,000 new jobs and thousands of jobs retained.
 The Revolving Loan Fund (RLF) provides low-interest loans to primarily small manufacturing facilities within Trumbull County.
-Three companies are currently repaying RLF Loans.
+Trumbull County Planning Commission currently has three (3) active loans in the RLF and is proud to report that all performance and compliance criteria including job creation have been met and maintained for all loans.
+In addition, all payments have been received and are up to date.